HOW TO WRITE THE BEST CREATIVE PHOTOGRAPHY BRIEF TEMPLATE IN 2021

 - Events.
 You are running an event or your CEO is speaking in an event, you surely will need a professional photographer to ensure you have visual material that you can use later on either for your content strategy, PR or marketing collateral or campaigns.

 - Product pages on your e-commerce website.
 You want the best photos of your products to be uploaded on the product pages of your website.
-This is a very common reason to get some new photos.
+This is a common reason to get some new photos.
 You want to ensure your product appear nicely and people can zoom in to see details.
-In fashion, for example, potential online buyers want to be able to see all the details of your product.
+In fashion marketing, for example, potential online buyers want to be able to see all the details of your product.

 “Visually awkward products can be a challenge for marketers and photographers.
 Make sure you are on the same page as to what results from the shooting session you want.
 Below is an example of a visually awkward product photoshoot (sneaker/shoe).
-It seems that the shoe has shrunk but it has actually been designed and manufactured that way” Mau
+It seems that the shoe has shrunk but it has actually been designed and manufactured that way”

 3. SPECIFY MEDIA PLATFORMS WHERE PHOTOS WILL BE USED

-Let your photographer know about the exact media platforms you will be promoting the photos.
+Inform your photographer about the exact media platforms you will be promoting the photos.
 Normally if photos are ONLY used for social media or a website, the image size/quality resolution does not need to be as high definition as to when using them for print, large scale posters or billboards.
 Photographers will generally charge less for photos that will ONLY be used for the web.

-Some large global clients might require photography for a foyer, gallery or museum where the viewer might be extremely close to the image, in this case, a photographer could be asked to use top high-quality equipment such as a Hasselblad H6D-100c 100mp camera equipment which you will not see very often that can cost over USD$40.000.
+Some large global clients might require photography for a foyer, gallery or museum where the viewer might be extremely close to the image, in this case, a photographer could be asked to use top high-quality equipment such as a Hasselblad H6D-100c 100mp camera equipment which you will not see often that can cost over USD$40.000.
 On the other hand, a photographer might use an entry-level Nikon full-frame 610 camera equipment with a basic lense which will cost in total less than USD$2.000 and still offer great images small to medium scale print or web.

 4. DEFINE IMAGE LICENSING/COPYRIGHTS